GNOME/gobject-introspection/docs/website/tools/g-ir-scanner.rst

     option can be specified multiple times if the gir provides more packages.
     If not specified, the packages specified with ``--pkg=`` will be used.

+--compiler=COMPILER
+    The C compiler to be used internally by g-ir-scanner when introspecting the run time type information, like properties, signals, ancestors, and implemented interfaces.
+It has the same semantics as the ``CC`` environment variable.

 --verbose
     Be verbose, include some debugging information.